NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_Incidence_BA_ABA_matrices.md

 The `BA_Matrix` is computed as follows:

 ```@repl tutorial_Incidence_BA_ABA_matrices
-ba_matrix = PNM.BA_Matrix(sys);
+ba_matrix = PNM.BA_Matrix(sys)
 ```

-As for the `IncidenceMatrix`, here too the `BA_Matrix` structure feature the same fields.

-An example related to accessing the matrix data is now provided:
+Note that the axes order matches the `IncidenceMatrix` (arcs x buses), but for computational considerations the raw data is the transposed matrix.

+The matrix data can similarly be accessed with getter functions:

 ```@repl tutorial_Incidence_BA_ABA_matrices
-# access data by explicitly calling the field "data"
-ba_matrix.data

-# or by using the "get_data" function
 PNM.get_data(ba_matrix)
 ```